A food essay about the Cibolo Creek Brewing Company Boerne, Texas by James Bonner

 Cibolo Creek Brewing Company: A Hub of Craft Beer, Community, and Texas Hospitality in Boerne

-If you’re passing through Boerne, go to Cibolo Creek Brewing Company.
+If you’re passing through Boerne, go.
 Sit on the porch swing.
 Order the Goat Burger.
-Let the beer speak.
-And know that some places aren’t just places.
-They’re part of who you are.
+Let the beer do what it does.
+Some places aren’t just places.
+They become part of who you are.
 CCB is one of mine.

 Back to blog